 Vietnam Memorial, Maya Lin

-This piece is kinda hard to miss, especially if you are doing the “monument”s round.
-It was especially touching while we were there because there were families placing flags and some information papers about the lives of the fallen left by loved ones.
+This piece is kinda hard to miss, especially if you are doing the “monuments” round.
+It was especially touching while we were there because there were families placing flags for their dearly departed and there were some information papers left around with short biographies of the fallen left by loved ones.
 I read one of the papers that talked about the high school this soldier went to, the names of his parents, and wife.
 It makes these names come to life when you can learn about their background.

 Woman Holding a Balance, Johannes Vermeer